Zhang Hao (figure skater): Partnership with Zhang Dan

 Zhang and Zhang went into the 2006 Olympics as medal contenders.
 During their free skate, Zhang Dan had a bad fall on their attempted throw quadruple salchow, a jump that was not consistent.
 Zhang Dan suffered a bad injury, but chose to finish the program.
 Although the delay between the fall and the continuation of the program was longer than the ISU-proscribed 2 minutes, they were not automatically withdrawn because the referee waited before stopping the music and beginning the official 2 minute wait.
 Zhang regrouped and was able to finish the program.
 They won the silver medal, placing ahead of defending Olympic medalists Shen Xue and Hongbo Zhao.

-At Worlds they won the silver, behind Pang Qing and Tong Jian.
+At the 2006 World Championships they won the silver, behind Pang Qing and Tong Jian.

 In the 2006–07 season, Zhang and Zhang placed first at Skate Canada, second at the NHK Trophy, and would go on to win the bronze medal at the Grand Prix Final.
 They placed 5th at the 2007 World Championships later that season.

 In the 2007–08 and the 2008–09 seasons, they won silver medals at both the Grand Prix Final and the World Championships.
 At the 2010 Winter Olympics, the Zhangs placed 5th.
 They also finished fifth at 2010 World Championships.

 Before the 2010–11 season began, Zhang Hao broke his finger, forcing the team to pull out of their two Grand Prix assignments.
 He also dealt with some shoulder and cervical vertebra problems.
 The Zhangs returned to competition during the 2011–12 season, winning silver medals at the 2011 Skate America and the 2011 Cup of China.
 They finished 4th at the 2011–12 Grand Prix Final.
 Zhang Dan eventually became the tallest competing female pair skater.
 Her height proved to be a challenge for the pair, and in May 2012, it was announced that their partnership had ended and she was retiring from competition.